CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/getting-access.md

 <img src="/img/bq-analytics-toolbox/create_connection_bq_sa.png" alt="Creating a connection with BigQuery from the CARTO Workspace" style="width:100%">
 </div>

-These service accounts will have the necessary permissions to run all the functions and procedures of the Analytics Toolbox for BigQuery available in the `carto-un` and `carto-un-eu` projects, under the `carto` dataset.
-These projects are deployed in the US and EU multi-regions, respectively, and you may choose one or the other depending on the location of your data.
+These service accounts will have the necessary permissions to run all the functions and procedures of the Analytics Toolbox for BigQuery available in a specific project depending on the region of your BigQuery account and always under the `carto` dataset.
+For example, in the US and EU multi-regions, the analytics toolbox functions are available in the `carto-un` and `carto-un-eu` projects respectively.
+Please check the [full list of projects](../regions-table) for the different cloud regions in order to choose the optimal one depending on the location of your data.

 #### Running the Analytics Toolbox